Family Law

 If you’ve missed the deadline, you can still apply to the court for permission to proceed.
 The court will consider your request based on several factors.

-• Showing Hardship – To get leave, you have to prove that missing the deadline would cause great hardship to either you or one of the children involved in the case.
+You have to prove the hardship caused to you or the children involved in the case.
 What hardship means is not exactly defined, so each case is judged on its own merit.

 When you apply for leave out of time, the Family Court will review several key factors:

-• Reasons for the Delay – They can be unexpected circumstances or personal challenges.
+• Reasons for the Delay: Unexpected circumstances or personal challenges.

-• Likelihood of Success – If your case has a strong chance of succeeding, the court can be more inclined to grant leave.
+• Likelihood of Success: How strong your case has a chance of succeeding.

-• Prejudice to the Other Party – The court will examine if allowing your case to proceed would unfairly disadvantage the other party.
+• Prejudice to the Other Party – There shouldn’t be any unfair disadvantage to the other party.

-When you face a family issue in Western Australia, time limits should be on your priority list while dealing with the case.
-Something overlooked will make things complicated and expensive.
+When you face a family issue in Western Australia.
+Time limits should be on your priority list while dealing with the case.

 • Evidence Can Become Unreliable:

-Over time, memories start to fade away, documents go missing, and record versions become outdated.
-The earlier you start acting, the more accurate evidence will you have.
+Over time, memory start to fade away.
+Documents go missing, and record versions become outdated.
+The earlier you start acting, the more accurate evidence you’ll have.

 • Financial Situations Change Over Time:

-Your financial situation can change, based on assets and spousal support you can afford to pay.
-Quick action ensures your case reflects the current situation.
+Your financial situation can change, along with spousal support you can afford to pay.
+Quick action makes your case reflect the current situation.

 • Save Money by Avoiding Complicated Cases: